European shares sharply lower as Volkswagen dives; miners down

 LONDON/MILAN, Sept 22 European equities fell sharply on Tuesday, with Volkswagen plunging to four-year lows and basic resources firms facing a sell-off after copper prices took a hit on concerns about a global surplus of the industrial metal.

-Volkswagen, Europe's largest car maker, said it would cut its earnings guidance and set aside about 6.5 billion euros in the third quarter to cover costs related to the emissions scandal in the United States and other markets.
-It said the amount could still change as the investigation unfolds.
+Volkswagen - Europe's largest car maker - said it would cut its earnings guidance as it sets aside about 6.5 billion euros in the third quarter to cover costs related to the emissions scandal in the United States and other markets.

-One broker said the case could ultimately accelerate potential M&A in the sector as car makers might need to share costs in the light of a possible increase in spending to reduce emissions and on recall costs.
+However, one broker said the scandal could ultimately accelerate potential M&A in the sector as car makers might need to share costs in the light of a possible increase in spending to reduce emissions and recalling costs.

-Peugeot in France was down 7.5 percent and Milan-listed shares in Fiat Chrysler fell 6 percent, while the STOXX Europe 600 Auto index was down 7.2 percent.
+Shares in Volkswagen fell 17.6 percent, while Peugeot in France was down 8 percent and Milan-listed shares in Fiat Chrysler fell 6 percent, while the STOXX Europe 600 Auto index was down 6.7 percent.

 "Concerns over global growth persist and the cost of restructuring and balance sheet bolstering is finally hitting home," said Mike van Dulken, Head of Research at Accendo Markets.